olzh2102/velp/README.md

 ---

 Updated React and ReactDOM, since I wanted to show that I know hooks as well.
 They are relatively new, but getting popular in React community.
-I used it to build `rating` component.

 ---